JuliaLang/Pkg.jl/docs/src/managing-packages.md

 (HelloWorld) pkg> preview up
 ```

-will show you the effects of adding `Plots`, or doing a full upgrade, respectively, would have on your project.
+will show you the effects that `add Plots`, or `up`, respectively, would have on your project.
-However, nothing would be installed and your `Project.toml` and `Manifest.toml` are untouched.
+However, nothing will be installed and your `Project.toml` and `Manifest.toml` files will remain untouched.